Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \subsection{Fourth moment}

+In this subsection, we evaluate the fourth moments $\av{U_{m\mu_1}U_{n\mu_2}U^*_{m\nu_1}U^*_{n\nu_2}}$ of eigenvector overlaps when the perturbation strength is weak compared to its bandwidth, which is the physically most relevant case for generic many-body systems.
+More precisely speaking, we will derive the following results:

-In this subsection, we derive expression~\eqref{eq:AvgU4} for the fourth moment of eigenvector overlaps.
-As some of the steps are straightforward generalizations of the calculation of the second moment in Sec.~\ref{s32}, the presentation will be tightened in these places.
-Moreover, we immediately assume a normal distribution~\eqref{eq:PDFH:Entries:Normal} for the perturbation matrix elements $V^0_{\mu\nu}$ because the general case of sparse and banded perturbations can be reduced to this effective model as sketched in Sec.~\ref{s32}.
-In addition, we only consider the case of a large perturbation bandwidth, which is the physically most relevant scenario for generic many-body systems.
-More precisely, as the large bandwidth limit essentially amounts to a full random matrix (\cf\ Sec.~\ref{s32}), we will assume right from the beginning that the variance $(\sigma_{\mu\nu})^2 = \sigma_v^2 = 1$ for all $V^0_{\mu\nu}$ and control the interaction strength by the parameter $\ptst$.
+to leading order in the small parameter $s$ from~\eqref{x10}.
+As some of the steps are straightforward generalizations of the calculation of the second moment in Sec.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment}, the presentation will be tightened in these places.
+Moreover, we immediately assume a normal distribution~\eqref{eq:PDFH:Entries:Normal} for the perturbation matrix elements $V^0_{\mu\nu}$ because the general case of sparse and banded perturbations can be reduced to this effective model as sketched in Sec.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment}.
+Focusing, as announced above, on the weak-perturbation/large-bandwidth limit, which essentially amounts to a constant band profile (cf.\ Sec.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment}), we will assume right from the beginning that the variance $(\sigma_{\mu\nu})^2 = \sigma_v^2 = 1$ for all $V^0_{\mu\nu}$ and control the interaction strength by the parameter $\ptst$.

+Before turning to its derivation, we demonstrate by means of Fig.~\ref{fig:U4} that the analytical leading-order approximation~\eqref{eq:AvgU4} captures the actual and quite nontrivial behavior with great accuracy.
+Concretely, Fig.~\ref{fig:U4} provides a detailed comparison of the result~\eqref{eq:AvgU4} with a numerical computation of $\av{ U_{n_1 \mu_1} U_{n_2 \mu_2} U^*_{n_1 \nu_1} U^*_{n_2 \nu_2} }$ for an ensemble of random matrices as specified in the figure caption.
+Notably, the approximation seems to work surprisingly well already for relatively moderate values of the small parameter $s$ or, equivalently, for relatively moderate matrix dimensions $N$.

-\paragraph{Properties of the fourth moment.} The object of study in this subsection is the averaged fourth-order eigenvector overlap
+\paragraph{Properties of the fourth moment.} The averaged fourth-order eigenvector overlap